nadeenay/Car_Plate_Detection/README.md

 The idea of the project is to recognize the plate number of a car & identify the numbers/characters in it.

 ## Libraries needed to be installed
-**Noted:** in this project we have worked on jupyter notebook interface .
+**Note:** in this project we have worked on jupyter notebook interface .
-To install it you have to follow this link [Click] (https://docs.jupyter.org/en/latest/install/notebook-classic.html)
+To install it you have to follow this link [Click](https://docs.jupyter.org/en/latest/install/notebook-classic.html)

 1- install open cv by run the following command
 ```